open-life-science/resident-fellowship-patricia/weekly-journal.md

 * Attended an in-person conference to start the week.
 Struggling with in-person, will avoid as much as possible.
 * Trying to find a rhythm for the rest of the tasks.

+## Week: 7 November 2022

+### What brought you joy this week?

+* Loved the insights from the accessibility for visual impairment session
+* Volunteering at the Radical Book Fair

+### What did you achieve

+* Initial reporting on EOSC-Life
+* Managed some feedback on proposals

+### What did you struggle with?

+* Zoom logins - couldn't host co-working
+* Open source session hasn't progressed as much as I wanted

+### Any other topics

+* Unblocked some consultancy aspects
+* Booked a passport appointment

 # Template